DeepRank/deeprank2/docs/features.md

 #### Atom properties:
 These features are only used in atomic graphs.

-- `atom_type`: One hot encoding of the atomic element.
+- `atom_type`: One-hot encoding of the atomic element.
 Options are: C, O, N, S, P, H.
 - `atom_charge`: Atomic charge in Coulomb (float).
 Taken from `deeprankcore.domain.forcefield.patch.top`.
 - `pdb_occupancy`: Proportion of structures where the atom was detected at this position (float).
 In some cases a single atom was detected at different positions, in which case separate structures exist whose occupancies sum to 1.
 Only the highest occupancy atom is used by deeprankcore.